Learning Assessment and Rowan Core

 - Ongoing review of Rowan University’s assessment principles and practices.

-- Coordinate with the work of the Director of Assessment, including the systematic review and analysis of assessment data.
+- Manage the Rowan Core program in coordination with the Director of Assessment (e.g., maintain a shared database, systematic review and analysis of assessment data).

 About Rowan Core